 Three probe types were used in this study.
 The first was a tractor mounted hydraulic probe (HP), Giddings #25-TS Model HDGSRTS, with a diameter of 3.98 cm.
 The second probe is referred to as the push/hand probe (PP) and has a diameter of 2.67 cm.
-This probe is commercially available from AMS Inc. as the $1 \frac{1}{4}$ x 24" plated replaceable tip soil recovery probe.
+This probe is commercially available from AMS Inc. as the 1 1/4" x 24" plated replaceable tip soil recovery probe.
 This push probe can be fitted with a hammer head cross handle allowing for sample collection during dry conditions.
 The third sampler evaluated is referred to as the slide hammer probe (SH), with a diameter of 4.8 cm.
-This sampler is also commercially available from AMS Inc. as the 2" x 12" soil core sampler.
-These samplers were selected because they include solid recovery tubes that will prevent contamination as the core is extracted.
-They also allow sampling to 30 cm or greater.
+This sampler is also commercially available from AMS Inc. as they also allow sampling to 30 cm or greater.